-The Dream Realization Laboratory is an art project by Ben Evans, whose goal is to explore some of the hard science behind contemporary dream research from a non-specialist perspective, and to present the mystery of dreaming in new tangible forms by turning the technologies of empirical science to more playful aesthetic ends.
+The DRL is an art and research project of Benjamin Evans, with the goal of presenting the phenomenon of dreaming in new tangible forms by turning the technologies of empirical sleep science to playful aesthetic ends.

 Arguably, the dream is the most perfect form of art that has ever existed.
 A dream creates, out of sheer imagination, a completely immersive world capable of moving us through the entire spectrum of human emotion in a way that makes our high-tech ‘virtual reality’ devices seem downright infantile.
 Paintings, novels, movies, operas – all our creative cultural endeavours can obviously provide lasting personal resonance, but none have the capacity to directly impact us the way dreams do.
 After all, we ourselves are the authors (or artists? or directors?) of our own dreams.
 Dreams are produced neither by powerful Hollywood entertainment corporations, nor by elite prize-winning artists.
 Instead, they are produced by everybody, every night, for free.
 Dreams reveal the overlooked creativity, playfulness, and inventiveness inherent in the biology of the human being itself, and the productions of the DRL aim to help serve as a reminder of this.

 Image on right: Goya, The sleep of reason creates monsters.

 Make your own dream diagrams!

 The images, objects and sounds I’m developing are all derived from legitimate empirical data collected from dreaming subjects.
 The process begins by recording a “polysomnograph” (or PSG) that will (at least) measure electroencephalographic (EEG) or “brain wave” activity, eye-movement (through electrooculargraphy or EOG), and muscle tone.
 The collected raw data gets transformed by various algorithms to create data visualizations.